f3d-app/f3d/doc/user/03-OPTIONS.md

 ### `--resolution=<width,height>` (_vector\<double\>_, default: `1000, 600`)

 Set the _window resolution_.
-When closing an interactive window, its resolution is remembered in a cache file, see [Caches](#caches), and restored on the next start, unless it is set in a configuration file, a statefile or on the command line.
+When closing an interactive window, its resolution is remembered in a [cache file](#caches), and restored on the next start, unless it is set in a configuration file, a statefile or on the command line.
 Rendering to a file with `--output` or `--reference` is unaffected.

 ### `--position=<x,y>` (_vector\<double\>_)

 Set the _window position_ (top left corner) , in pixels, starting from the top left of your screens.
-When closing an interactive window, its position is remembered in a cache file, see [Caches](#caches), and restored on the next start, unless it is set in a configuration file, a statefile or on the command line.
+When closing an interactive window, its position is remembered in a [cache file](#caches), and restored on the next start, unless it is set in a configuration file, a statefile or on the command line.
 Rendering to a file with `--output` or `--reference` is unaffected.

 ### `-z`, `--fps` (_bool_, default: `false`)